 Pre-selling a course.
 This feature lets you market your courses in advance.
 It allows you to build engagement and gain insights into what your potential customers expect from the course.

 Collect Email Leads.
 Another effective way to market your product is through email marketing.
 Teachable allows you to gather data from your subscribers and integrate it with third-party services like Mailchimp.

-One advantage of using Teachable is that it’s affiliated with useful third-party sites.
-But take note that the customer support of these sites is beyond their control.
+One advantage of using Teachable is it’s affiliated with useful third-party sites.
+But note that these sites’ customer support is beyond their control.